bijoor/isometric-compiler-ui/README.md

 ## Description

-The SVG Isometric Shapes Compiler is a powerful web application that allows users to create complex isometric diagrams by combining 3D and 2D SVG shapes.
+The SVG Isometric Shapes Compiler is a web application that allows users to create complex isometric diagrams by combining 3D and 2D SVG shapes.
 This tool is perfect for designers, architects, and anyone who needs to create detailed isometric illustrations for presentations, documentation, or visual aids.

 [Try the demo online](https://bijoor.github.io/isometric-compiler-ui/)

 ## Features

-- Drag-and-drop interface for easy shape placement
+- Point and click interface for easy shape placement
 - Library of pre-defined 3D and 2D SVG shapes
 - Ability to combine shapes to create complex isometric diagrams
 - Google Drive integration for loading custom shape libraries
-- Save and load diagram compositions
+- Save and load diagram compositions to Google Drive
 - Export diagrams as SVG files
 - Customizable canvas size
-- Zoom and pan functionality for detailed editing
+- Zoom and pan functionality for detailed viewing
+- Composition based on attachment points that provides very high accuracy of placement
+- Relative positioning of all shapes ensures that changes to shapes in the library retains the diagram consistency

 ### Using the Application